cap-js/docs/plugins/index.md

 ## Change Tracking
 [@cap-js/change-tracking](https://npmjs.com/package/@cap-js/change-tracking) {.subtitle}

-The Change Tracking plugin provides out-of-the box support for automatic capturing, storing, and viewing of the change records of modeled entities.
+The Change Tracking plugin provides out-of-the box support for automated capturing, storing, and viewing of the change records of modeled entities.
 All we need is to add @changelog annotations to your models to indicate which entities and elements should be change-tracked.

 ```cds
 annotate my.Incidents {